 States that have legalized recreational sale and use of marijuana include Alaska, California, Colorado, Washington DC, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, and Vermont.
 In the 2020 elections, other states voted to approve legislation and will allow recreational use within the next couple years.

 CBD works by enhancing molecules in your body called endocannabinoids.
 This name was derived following the discovery that THC from cannabis binds perfectly to specific receptor cells throughout your body.

 Molecules of the cannabis plant—THC included—are called cannabinoids.
-Thus, the receptors were named cannabinoid receptors for their ability to fit these molecules.
-A later discovery was made that these receptors fit two molecules made within your body (endogenous).
+Thus, the receptors were named cannabinoid receptors for their ability to receive these molecules.
+A later discovery was made that these receptors fit two molecules made within your body (defined as endogenous).
 And so, these molecules were named endocannabinoids.

 CBD does not bind directly endocannabinoid receptors.
 Instead, CBD enhances levels of endocannabinoids by slowing their breakdown.
 CBD also interacts with and enhances other neurotransmitters including serotonin, dopamine, endogenous opioids, GABA, and glutamate.

 This indirect mechanism is partly why CBD does not cause intoxication or feeling high.
 However, by enhancing endocannabinoids and neurotransmitters, CBD plays an important role in promoting homeostasis and health of both the central and peripheral nervous systems.